Skip to main content

 Cooling

-You can use these known low profile heatsink/coolers (<=27mm height) such as these:
+You can use these known low-profile heatsink/coolers (<=27mm height) such as these:

 Silverstone NT07-115X